Aerodynamics of PERRINN F1 Car: Q&A with Nic Perrin

-Q&A with Nic Perrin – from SimScale’s Formula One Workshop Series Session 1 on the Aerodynamics of the PERRINN F1 Race Car
+Q&A with Nic Perrin – from SimScale’s Formula One Workshop Series Session 1 on the Aerodynamics of the PERRINN F1 Car

-In March and April, SimScale hosted a Formula One Workshop Series, where we conceptualized and simulated a F1 race car.
+In March and April, SimScale hosted a Formula One Workshop Series, where we conceptualized and simulated a F1 car.
 We wish to thank all the attendees that made it so successful!

 In the first week of the workshop series, we were joined by special guest Nicolas Perrin, head of trackside engineering at Manor F1 and president of PERRINN F1 Racing.
 Nic presented an excellent overview of the aerodynamics of the PERRINN F1 car, and graciously took a number of interesting questions as well.